guardian/feast-multiplatform-library/docs/graphql-networking-rollout-plan.md

 ### Task 7.1 — Build each affected module independently
 Run builds for:
-- `:core:networking`
 - `:core:graphql`
-- `:library`
+- `:core:api`
-- full project build
+- full project build as needed

-### Task 7.2 — Test code generation path multiple times
+### Task 7.2 — Test code generation multiple times
 Validate these cases:
 - clean build with schema refresh
 - rebuild with no schema changes
 - schema refresh failure fallback path
 - strict mode failure behavior

-### Task 7.3 — Test auth/header propagation
-- verify headers are applied correctly to GraphQL requests
-- verify token refresh/provider hooks behave correctly if implemented

-### Task 7.4 — Test consumer-facing API stability
+### Task 7.3 — Test consumer-facing stability
-- instantiate the public API from `:library`
+- instantiate the public API from `:core:api`
-- confirm consumer setup is small and clear
+- confirm Android and iOS setup remains small and clear
-- confirm no Apollo/Retrofit types leak into external usage
+- confirm Apollo/generated GraphQL types are not unintentionally required by consumers

+### Task 7.4 — Test publication/runtime behavior
+- publish local artifacts
+- verify transitive dependency resolution
+- verify that consuming apps do not hit runtime classpath failures from removed internal module links

-### Task 7.5 — Update repository documentation
+### Task 7.5 — Update repository documentation continuously
-Update `README.md` and/or docs to explain:
+Update `README.md` and related docs to explain:
-- new module layout
+- the two-module GraphQL layout
 - high-level architecture
-- how GraphQL support works
 - how schema/codegen automation works
-- what consumer projects need to change
+- what Android/iOS consumers need to depend on
-- how the current Retrofit-based module is intentionally structured to allow a later move to Ktor
+- the long-term direction of hiding `:core:graphql` behind `:core:api`

 ---

 ## Recommended execution order

-1. Register modules in `settings.gradle.kts`
-2. Update `gradle/libs.versions.toml`
-3. Implement `core/networking/build.gradle.kts`
-4. Add basic networking abstractions and Android transport shell
-5. Ensure the networking contracts stay transport-agnostic so Retrofit can later be replaced with Ktor
+1. Keep `:core:graphql` and `:core:api` module registration/build configuration aligned
-6. Define public config/repository shape in `:library`
+2. Define or refine the public configuration/repository shape in `:core:api`
-7. Implement `core/graphql/build.gradle.kts`
-8. Add Apollo service config and schema location
+3. Keep `:core:graphql` configuration, endpoint ownership, and Apollo setup self-contained
-9. Add schema download task and wire it into build/codegen
+4. Maintain schema download and Apollo codegen wiring in `:core:graphql`
-10. Add `.graphql` operations
-11. Generate Apollo models
-12. Add GraphQL wrapper + mapping layer
-13. Connect `:library` repository implementations to GraphQL
-14. Update publication config for transitive modules
+5. Keep GraphQL wrapper/mapping logic inside `:core:graphql`
+6. Keep consumer-facing bootstrapping and repositories in `:core:api`
+7. Validate publication metadata and transitive runtime behavior
-15. Build/test all modules and edge cases
+8. Build/test all affected modules and edge cases
-16. Update docs/README for consumers
+9. Update docs/README for consumers
-17. When needed later, introduce a Ktor implementation behind the same contracts and validate parity before removing Retrofit
+10. Only reintroduce a separate lower-level transport module later if there is a proven need

 ---

 ## What to do next

 ### Immediate next step
-Implement **Phase 1** only:
-- update `settings.gradle.kts`
-- update `gradle/libs.versions.toml`
-- implement `core/networking/build.gradle.kts`
+Focus on these continuously:
+- keep `:core:graphql` implementation self-contained
+- keep `:core:api` as the intended consumer entrypoint
+- continue moving any exposed GraphQL implementation details behind API-owned contracts where it is worth the maintenance cost

 ### After that
-Move to **Phase 3 and Phase 4** together for `:core:graphql`, because schema download and Apollo codegen are best designed as part of the initial GraphQL module setup rather than bolted on later.
+The next meaningful follow-up is to further reduce direct consumer need for `:core:graphql` by:
+- exposing only stable repository/config surfaces from `:core:api`
+- introducing API-owned models for the subset of data intentionally shared with consumers
+- documenting `:core:graphql` as an implementation detail over time